galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >![Result of the heatmap](./images/heatmap_no_group.png "Result of the heatmap") {: .details}

-> <details-title> metadata values error while running workflow </details-title>
+> <details-title> Error with metadata values while running the workflow </details-title>
 >
-> If a set in history gets red, symbolising an error, click on the set to expand.
+> If a set in history shows red, indicating an error, click on the set to expand it.
-> If it says: "parameter 'vals': an invalid option", then click on the button "Run
+> If it says: "parameter 'vals': an invalid option", then click on the "Run
-> job again".
-The box is highlighted blue, you just select the values again in the drop down
+> job again" button.
+The 'values' box will be highlighted in blue; simply select the values again from dropdown
-> menue and click the "Run Tool" above.
+> menue and click "Run Tool" button above.
 >
-> Also note, the heatmap generation is paused.
-When all sets in history except heapmap becomes
+> Additionally, note that the heatmap generation is paused.
+Once all sets in the history except the heapmap turns
-> green, expand the heapmap set and click on "Run job again".
-You might have to choose the metadata
+> green, expand the heapmap set and click "Run job again".
+You may need to choose the metadata
-> list again.
-Make sure you choose the freshly generated one.
-Once more "Run Tool" above.
+> list again, make sure you choose the recently generated one.
+Click "Run Tool" again.
 >
 {: .details}

-### heatmap (grouped)
+### Heatmap (grouped)
 You can find the workflow "ampvis2 heatmap v2.0 (only group)" on Galaxy and use it for the tutorial.
 We used 2 different metadata subsets:
-- 1) metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West plus grouped by = Plant
+- 1) Metadata used for this subset: metadata variable = Plant, metadata values = Aalborg East & Aalborg West, grouped by = Plant
-- 2) metadata we used for this subset: metadata variable = Period and metadata values = Winter & Summer plus grouped by = Year
+- 2) Metadata used for this subset: metadata variable = Period, metadata values = Winter & Summer, grouped by = Year

 > <hands-on-title> Run a workflow </hands-on-title>
 >
-> 1. Create a new history (you can use the previous, but if you make a lot of runs, it could
+> 1. Create a new history (you can use the previous, but if you run multiple workflows, it might
->  	 happen that you don't find your favourite heatmap anymore)
+>  	 become difficult to find your heatmap later)
 >
 > 2. Use the same data and rename if you wish following the hands-on sections above
 >
 > 3. Choose the needed workflow
 >
-> 4. Choose the mandarory parameters and click the button "Run Workflow".
+> 4. Choose the mandarory parameters and click the "Run Workflow" button.
 >    See on the next pictures how it looks like.
 >
 {: .hands_on}